-Dog behaviour training is about changing the dog's behaviour once and for all.
+Behaviour modification training for dogs is about changing the dog's behaviour once and for all.
 It is the most successful way to deal with any dog behaviour problems as it addresses the cause of the problem.

 Desensitization and counter-conditioning are the most common treatments for canine anxiety, phobias, fear, and aggression, i.e. any behavioural problem that involves arousal or emotional reaction.

-Using dog training techniques like these requires serious commitment from the dog owner, and sometimes from a third party as well.
+Using behaviour training for dogs techniques like these requires serious commitment from the dog owner, and sometimes from a third party as well.
 For example, if your dog is afraid of going to the Vet, then you need your Vet to cooperate if you want to use dog behaviour correction tactics.